Isoresidual fibration and resonance arrangements: From translation surfaces to decorated trees

-\begin{proof} For any isoresidual fiber $\mathcal{F}$, we use the contraction flow with the real direction as the preserved direction and a generic direction as the contracting direction.
-In particular, the contracting direction does not belong to the set of arguments of the partial sums of the residues.
-Thus, no saddle connection of any translation surface of a fiber belongs to the contracted direction and the contraction flow converges for every element of the fiber~$\mathcal{F}$.
+\begin{proof} We consider an isoresidual fiber $\mathcal{F}$.
+Up to conjugacy by the action of $GL^{+}(2,\mathbb{R})$, we can assume no partial sum of residues is purely imaginary.
+Then, we use the contraction flow preserving the real direction and contracting the imaginary direction.
+In particular, for any translation surface of $\mathcal{F}$, no saddle connection belongs to the contracted direction (the period of every saddle connection of a translation surface of genus zero with only one conical singularity is a partial sum of residues).
+Consequently, the contraction flow converges for every element of the fiber~$\mathcal{F}$.
 Since the contraction flow commutes with the residual map, the limit points of the contraction flow belong to the same fiber $\mathcal{F'}$ over a configuration of real residues.
 Moreover, this configuration satisfies the same resonance equations as that of $\mathcal{F}$.
 Indeed, the set of resonance hyperplanes containing the residues of $\mathcal{F'}$ clearly contains $B$.
-Moreover, since the contracted direction is generic, no additional resonance equations is satisfied by the residues in fiber $\mathcal{F'}$.
+Besides, since no partial sum of residues is purely imaginary, no additional resonance equation is satisfied by the residues in fiber $\mathcal{F'}$.
 The contraction flow induces a map $f\colon\mathcal{F}\to\mathcal{F'}$.
 To conclude the proof of Proposition~\ref{prop:realgen}, it suffices to prove that this map is an bijection.
-The injectivity of $f$ clearly follows from the fact that the residues $(\lambda_{1},\dots,\lambda_{p-1})$ is a local coordinate at each point of the stratum.
-For the surjectivity of $f$, note that any fiber $\mathcal{F''}$ close enough from $\mathcal{F'}$, the contraction flow from $\mathcal{F''}$ to $\mathcal{F'}$ is surjective.
-This is indeed clear by considering the period coordinates.
-The result is now given by covering the image of the contraction flow from $\mathcal{F}$ to $\mathcal{F'}$ in the residual space by finitely many small neighborhoods. \end{proof}
+For every element $x$ of $\mathcal{F'}$, residues $(\lambda_{1},\dots,\lambda_{p-1})$ define a local biholomorphism between a neighborhood $\mathcal{V}(x)$ of $x$ in the stratum and some open subset of $\mathbb{C}^{p-1}$.
+Since $\mathcal{F}$ is a finite set, we define for each $x \in \mathcal{F}$ a neighborhood $\mathcal{V}(x)$ such that $\mathcal{V}(x)$ and $\mathcal{V}(y)$ are disjoint if $x \neq y$.
+It is rather clear that for each $x \in X$ and some large enough $t$, neighborhood $\mathcal{V}(x)$ contains exactly one element of fiber $C^{t}(\mathcal{F})$ (conjugated to $\mathcal{F}$ by the contraction flow).
+Since the contraction flow commutes with the residue map, this implies directly that $f$ is surjective.
+If $f$ fails to be injective, then there are two elements $z,z' \in \mathcal{F}$ such that their limit under the contraction flow is $x \in \mathcal{F'}$.
+Then, for arbitrarily small neighborhood $\mathcal{V}$ of $x$ and some arbitrarily large $t$, $\mathcal{V}$ contains two distinct elements of $C^{t}(\mathcal{F})$.
+This contradicts local injectivity of period coordinates.
+Thus $f$ is a bijection between $\mathcal{F}$ and $\mathcal{F'}$. \end{proof}